oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-025.png "Rekey the container database TDE Master Key")

     **Note:**
-    - After creating the SEPS Wallet in the previous Lab, now you can log in via the "External Store" command
+    - After creating the SEPS Wallet in the previous Lab, now you can replace the keystore password with "External Store" parameter
-    - Don't forget to put an explicit Tag to find your rekey more easily
+    - Don't forget to add a Tag to the PDBs master encryption key to find it more easily

 2. Now, rekey a Master Key for the pluggable database **pdb1**